Sauropoda: Ecology

+Dental microwear texture analysis (DMTA) performed on a titanosauriform sauropod from the Turonian-aged Tamagawa Formation suggests that the sauropod fed on plant material that was softer than insect exoskeletons or mollusc shells, with the diet likely consisting of ferns and gymnosperms.
+The DMTA results also suggested that sauropods likely masticated more energetically than present-day lepidosaurs do.

 When sauropods were first discovered, their immense size led many scientists to compare them with modern-day whales.
 Most studies in the 19th and early 20th centuries concluded that sauropods were too large to have supported their weight on land, and therefore that they must have been mainly aquatic.
 Most life restorations of sauropods in art through the first three quarters of the 20th century depicted them fully or partially immersed in water.
 This early notion was cast in doubt beginning in the 1950s, when a study by Kermack (1951) demonstrated that, if the animal were submerged in several metres of water, the pressure would be enough to fatally collapse the lungs and airway.
 However, this and other early studies of sauropod ecology were flawed in that they ignored a substantial body of evidence that the bodies of sauropods were heavily permeated with air sacs.
 In 1878, paleontologist E.D.
 Cope had even referred to these structures as "floats".

 Beginning in the 1970s, the effects of sauropod air sacs on their supposed aquatic lifestyle began to be explored.
 Paleontologists such as Coombs and Bakker used this, as well as evidence from sedimentology and biomechanics, to show that sauropods were primarily terrestrial animals.
 In 2004, D.M.
 Henderson noted that, due to their extensive system of air sacs, sauropods would have been buoyant and would not have been able to submerge their torsos completely below the surface of the water; in other words, they would float, and would not have been in danger of lung collapse due to water pressure when swimming.